fluturecode/Node__Docker_Sandbox/README.md

 ## Project Setup

+Obtain a .env file from the Zoho Vault and plave it in the root directory of the project.
 Once Docker and docker-compose are installed correctly, simply run `docker-compose up` from the root.
 This will startup both the server and the postgres database.

+The postgres database will have the name and user credentials that are specified in the .env file.
+If you need to change them and don't mind resetting the database, you will have to use the command `docker-compose down -v` to remove both the containers and the volumes.

 Once the server is up and running simply navigate to [localhost:3000](http://localhost:3000)!
+The database should be connectable via a database client such as [PGAdmin](https://www.pgadmin.org/) or [DBeaver](https://dbeaver.io/) by using the credentials in your .env to connect to [localhost:5432].

 ### Environment Variables